Tradition vs credibility: Inside the SE Asian meet that snubbed Myanmar | Law-Order

 The decision broke with ASEAN's decades-long policy of engagement and non-interference in the affairs of member nations.
 "The mood in the meeting had never been more tense," said one of the people with knowledge of the discussions.

-These include violating the official secrets act.
 Indonesia, Malaysia and Singapore first floated the idea of sidelining the junta head at a meeting this month of ASEAN foreign ministers, said the regional diplomat, as a tactic to win access to Suu Kyi, who is being held at an unknown location.
+FAILURE TO DELIVER

+In an interview with Reuters on Tuesday, Indonesian President Joko Widodo said the envoy being prevented from meeting Suu Kyi meant Myanmar's junta was not honouring its commitment to ASEAN.
+"How do you meet the consensus that way?" he asked.
+"What ASEAN wants is to solve the problem."

+Jokowi, as the president is known, said ASEAN's decision not to invite the junta to the summit had his backing, and Indonesia was behind the idea from beginning.
+"Very much," he said, when asked if he agreed with it.
+"We're the one who suggested that."

-Two of the sources said there were fears that Min Aung Hlaing’s presence would deter other global leaders from attending the larger East Asia Summit, set for a few days after the ASEAN summit.
+Two of the sources who spoke to Reuters said there were fears that Min Aung Hlaing’s presence would deter other global leaders from attending the larger East Asia Summit, set for a few days after the ASEAN summit.
 Last week, U.N.
 Secretary General Antonio Guterres postponed a call with Southeast Asian ministers to avoid being in the same online room as a Myanmar military representative.

 "The threats to disengage weren’t made, at least explicitly, but there was anxiety on the part of member states that it would begin to affect ASEAN’s credibility in a broader sense," said Aaron Connelly, a Southeast Asia researcher at the International Institute for Strategic Studies.
 The regional leaders discussed on Friday requests to attend the summit from Myanmar's parallel civilian government, the National Unity Government, which two sources said has been in quiet talks with Indonesia, among other nations, but stopped short.